valeIT/valeIT.github.io/apps/web/markdownlove/index.md

 ### Still need to figure out

 - Name
   markdown.love is enough?

 - Logo
   A simple M should be fine..?

 - Monetization
   Does it do too little to be monetized?
 Can it be usage based?

 - Api Keys
   I'd love to require API keys.
 I've seen that free API usually get hammered with requests

 ### Figured out

 - Domain
   Wanted a really simple domain.
-All md. were taken, but markdown. had quite a few free.
-Markdown.love sounded great and was decently prices @ Porkbun.
+All md. were taken, but markdown.
+Had quite a few free.
+Markdown.love sounded great and was decently priced @ Porkbun.

 - Hosting
   I'm going to use a Digital Ocean droplet and Cloudflare.
 I've already setup https via certbot and a testing page up.

 - Tech Stack
   As I've said many times my main goal in this challenge is to learn something new and ship my first web app.
 I've kept my scope pretty limited to be able to do both at the same time.

 Backend: Laravel + Mysql